openfaas/faas/.github/ISSUE_TEMPLATE.md

 <!-- How is this affecting you?
 What task are you trying to accomplish? -->
 ## Why do you need this?

+## Who is this for?

+What company is this for?
+Are you listed in the [ADOPTERS.md](https://github.com/openfaas/faas/blob/master/ADOPTERS.md) file?

 <!--- Provide a general summary of the issue in the Title above -->
 ## Expected Behaviour